 Texas is proud to be the largest state in the continental United States.
 It boasts wide open spaces and legendary big skies with sweeping vistas.
 It has big football stadiums and big trucks.
 However, while this may be the most common perception of Texas, it really isn’t an accurate portrayal of the many distinctly different regions throughout this immense state.

-Central Texas is a region that is covered with trees, hills, streams, lakes and rivers….it is nothing like what many people think of when they picture Texas.
+The Texas Hill Country is a region that is covered with trees, hills, streams, lakes and rivers….it is nothing like what many people think of when they picture Texas.
 The Hill Country terrain makes for a day-trippers paradise.
 Countless scenic tours pass through beautiful landscapes and quaint old Texas towns, each with some of the best barbeque you will ever taste.

 The region is home to the State Capitol in Austin and the Alamo in San Antonio.
 These two unique cities form two bookends for a unique, diverse, and rapidly growing corridor.
 Austin features industries such as high tech, government, and higher education, while San Antonio focuses on tourism, military, and medical industries.
 Austin’s young and educated population favor the hip slogan “Keep Austin Weird”, while San Antonio is an international city with world class hotels and Texas’ top tourist attractions.

 Midway between these two unique cities lie two historic Texas towns: New Braunfels and San Marcos.
-Each is the respective county seat and each has a population of over 50,000 and growing.
+Each is the respective county seat and each has a population of over 50,000 and growing quickly.
 Both communities also have reputations much bigger than the typical city of their size.

 San Marcos boasts international notoriety due to its massive outlet malls that were ranked by ABC’s “The View” as the “Third Best Place in the World to Shop”.
 The two malls form Texas’ #3 tourist attraction generating over ten million visits and a half billion dollars in sales annually.
 San Marcos also is home to Texas State University and over 26,000 students.